brandstifter/brandstifter.io/content/posts/the-beauty-of-voronoi/the-beauty-of-voronoi.md

 ## Summary

-Now we can move a circle in mind within an Voronoi diagram in order to recreate the vertices and edges by moving a it along the bisectors of a point set.
+Now we can move a circle in mind within an Voronoi diagram in order to recreate the vertices and edges by moving these circle along the bisectors of a point set.
 This is beautiful and I amazed to recognize this pattern in nature.
 ![](img/dragonfly-wing.jpg)

-Special thanks to Martin Nöllenburg (University of Technology Vienna) for teaching this.